 |

-expense, and time.
-They allow us to practice the
+outlay of space, expense, and time.
+They allow us to

-need to understand when the time comes to build that
+which we will need to understand when the time comes

 |